Food hygiene and the law

 - have diarrhoea and/or vomiting

-Food premises must be pest proofed and food businesses must carry out regular checks for food pests such as rats, mice, cockroaches and flying insects.
+Food premises must be pest proofed and you must carry out regular checks for food pests such as rats, mice, cockroaches and flying insects.
+For more information see:

 Public Health & Regulation